MolSSI/mmschema/docs/sources/index.rst.txt

 .. container:: text-justify

-    MMSchema is a specification for classical particle mechanics with emphasis on molecular systems.
-The schema provides standardized data objects that enable interoperability between different molecular mechanics codes without restricting any particular workflow.
+    MMSchema is a vocabulary specification for classical particle mechanics with emphasis on molecular systems.
+The schema provides standardized representations of data objects in molecular mechanics that enable interoperability between different codes without restricting any particular workflow.

 ..
    image:: images/mmschema.png